LucaVespa/Projects/Personal Projects/Proximity Matchmaker/readme.txt

 This was a summer project that I completed on my own that was intended to be used as the main feature in a dating app that was in the process of being made by one of my suitemates from freshman year.
 It is written in Swift/SwiftUI using XCode as the IDE.
+It was written for iOS 15 and tested three seperate iPhone 13s.
 For security reasons and also for simplicity, I have only included files that contain the actual code, meaning that things like server-side information, XCode settings, and other similar information is not included in this folder.
 Despite this, the application I made should be easily reproducible if necessary by copying the code and setting up XCode/server-side settings accordingly.